k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md

 - Kafka: Not required for TDM projects.
 - Git: Recommended use of separate branches for development, testing (SIT), and production.
     - Development → Testing → Production merge flow.
-    - Before cloning the branch, edit the following Globals in order to create the TDM DB and k2masking schema during the first TDM LU deployment:
+    - Before cloning the branch, edit the following Globals to create the TDM DB and k2masking schema during the first TDM LU deployment:
         - CREATE_TDMDB Global must be set to true.
         - (Optional) If changing schema name: edit TDMDB_SCHEMA shared Global.